 - PhD in Arts Practice Research, University of Limerick, Ireland

 - MA in Ethnochoreography, University of Limerick, Ireland

 - BFA in Dance Performance, University of the Arts, Philadelphia

 - Practice as Research

 Education has been the key that opened many doors of my life experiences.
-My goal as an educator is to use the arts as a platform to create an environment that will foster growth in the minds of all, including myself.
 There is no separation of fine arts education and other academic fields.
 Education is not a product of the typical classroom model where a teacher dictates and student regurgitates.
 Education is a reciprocal relationship providing enlightenment and understanding in every environment that one encounters.
 For me, education is not a product of the traditional classroom model where teacher dictates and student regurgitates, especially with today’s new challenges of virtual learning.
-Although my primary practice is located within the discipline of dance, at Wayne State University, I am also a Co-Director of the Department’s Black Theatre and Dance Collective (BTDC), which celebrates and uplifts the value of the Africanist Aesthetic as a mode of inquiry in theatre and dance practice and theory.
-I have developed a strong sense of leadership and fostered a reputation as a key contributor in student-led critical thinking and creative praxis.
+As an educator, I am still learning and the ability to be flexible with instructional methods and resources I use can be beneficial to me and my students.
 I firmly believe in the responsibility of sharing, with each student, my embodied knowledge of diverse lived experiences.
 Within these experiences, students are exposed to ideas, topics, and thoughts, from outside of their cultural communities, in order to give them a broader sense of themselves in relation to the environment they exist in, while cultivating a worldly understanding of being.
 This allows a type of knowledge sharing where my students can apply their critical thinking skills through creative expression, while participating in hands on learning.

 - Courtney, M., in Akinleye, A. (ed) (2018) Our Ethiopian connection: embodied Ethiopian culture as a tool in urban- contemporary choreography, in Narratives in Black British Dance, (Palgrave), pp 187-200.